jiriklepl/bits-knn-jpdc2024/README.md

   - `distances` is the computation of the distances (used when evaluating the distance computation algorithms; when evaluating the fused distance computation and top-k selection algorithms, it is used to compare the combined time of the distance computation and the selection phase of the un-fused algorithms to the time of the fused algorithm)
   - `selection` is the top-k selection phase (used when evaluating the top-k selection algorithms; which includes all the experiments with the exception of the distance computation algorithms; fused algorithms report their time as `selection` time)
 - `time` is the time in seconds spent in the given phase

+#### Slurm setup

+In our laboratory `gpulab` [https://gitlab.mff.cuni.cz/mff/hpc/clusters](https://gitlab.mff.cuni.cz/mff/hpc/clusters), we use Slurm to run the benchmarks on various machines equipped with the NVIDIA GPUs.
+For these machines, we use equivalent scripts:

+- `volta-build.sh` for the NVIDIA Tesla V100 (Volta) GPU-equipped machine and `CUDA_ARCHITECTURES=70`; produces the `*-volta05-*.csv` results
+- `ampere-build.sh` for the NVIDIA A100 (Ampere) GPU-equipped machine and `CUDA_ARCHITECTURES=80`; produces the `*-ampere02-*.csv` results
+- `hopper-build.sh` for the NVIDIA H100 (Hopper) GPU-equipped machine and `CUDA_ARCHITECTURES=89`; produces the `*-hopper01-*.csv` results
+- `lovelace-build.sh` for the NVIDIA L40 (Lovelace) GPU-equipped machine and `CUDA_ARCHITECTURES=90`; produces the `*-ampere01-*.csv` results

+All these scripts follow the same pattern as the `local-build.sh` script in the following examples.
+The core functionality shared by all these scripts is in the `scripts/executor.sh` script.
+The difference between the `local-build.sh` and the other scripts is in that the former runs the benchmarks directly on the machine where it is executed, while the others submit the benchmarks to the Slurm queueing system via the `sbatch` command.
+For the slurm scripts, the `TIMESTAMP` is replaced by the job ID assigned by the Slurm queueing system.

 ### Plotting the results